Online Master’s Degrees in (Clinical) Psychology

 Walden University

-Walden’s master of science in developmental psychology prepares students for clinical careers with certain demographics by offering specializations in administration and leadership, adult development and gerontology, child and adolescent development, health and human development, and international perspectives in developmental psychology.
+The master of science in developmental psychology explores human growth and development across the lifespan, with specializations in administration and leadership, adult development and gerontology, child and adolescent development, health and human development, and international perspectives in developmental psychology.
+This program is designed for professionals seeking to apply developmental psychology principles in educational, healthcare, and community-based environments.

 • Location: Indianapolis, Indiana